beangle/boot/README.md

 ## Generate dependencies file

-Put this configurate fragment in your project plugin.sbt file.
+Put this config fragment in your project plugin.sbt file.

-    addSbtPlugin("org.beangle.build" % "sbt-beangle-build" % "0.0.2")
+    addSbtPlugin("org.beangle.build" % "sbt-beangle-build" % "0.0.14")

 A executable jar should contain Main-Class in /META-INF/MANIFEST.MF.The configuration can be appended by jar plugin.